Jamazi4/bimcat/notes.md

 also on prod sometimes doesnt work even going straight to lib from composite privateComposite/doorsLib

+### --22-06-2025--

+above error fixed but not the one from prod - check it

 ### Current task list

 [x]sort out the navigation to library and/or component from composite